-SUMMARY: The U.S. Department of Energy (DOE or the Department) is giving notice of a public meeting and that DOE intends to establish a negotiated rulemaking working group under the Appliance Standards and Rulemaking Federal Advisory Committee (ASRAC) in accordance with the Federal Advisory Committee Act (FACA) and the Negotiated Rulemaking Act (NRA) to negotiate proposed amended energy conservation standards for central air conditioners and heat pumps standards and to discuss certain aspects of the proposed Federal test procedure.
-The purpose of the working group will be to discuss and, if possible, reach consensus on a proposed rule for amended energy conservation standards for central air conditioners and heat pumps and provide recommendations to DOE regarding certain aspects of the proposed test procedure, as authorized by the Energy Policy and Conservation Act (EPCA) of 1975, as amended.
-The working group will consist of representatives of parties having a defined stake in the outcome of the proposed standards and amended test procedure, and will consult as appropriate with a range of experts on technical issues.
-The working group is expected to make a concerted effort to negotiate a final term sheet by December 31, 2015 and no extensions will be considered.
+SUMMARY: The U.S. Department of Energy ("DOE" or, in context, "the Department'') is giving notice of a public meeting and that DOE intends to establish a negotiated rulemaking working group under the Appliance Standards and Rulemaking Federal Advisory Committee ("ASRAC") in accordance with the Federal Advisory Committee Act ("FACA") and the Negotiated Rulemaking Act ("NRA") to negotiate proposed amended energy conservation standards for circulator pumps.
+The purpose of the working group will be to discuss and, if possible, reach consensus on a proposed rule regarding definitions, test procedures, and energy conservation standards, as authorized by the Energy Policy and Conservation Act (EPCA) of 1975, as amended.
+The working group will consist of representatives of parties having a defined stake in the outcome of the proposed standards, and will consult as appropriate with a range of experts on technical issues.
+Per the ASRAC Charter, the working group is expected to make a concerted effort to negotiate a final term sheet by September 30, 2016.

-DATES: DOE will host a public meeting and webinar on Wednesday, August 26, 2015 from 9:00 a.m. to 4:00 p.m. in Washington, DC.
+DATES: DOE will host the first Working Group meeting, which is open to the public, and will be broadcast via webinar on March 3, 2016 from 9 a.m. to 5 p.m. in Washington, DC.

-Written comments and applications (i.e., cover letter and resume) to be appointed as members of the working group are welcome and should be submitted by July 28, 2015.
+Written comments and applications (i.e., cover letter, resume, and answers to application questions) to be appointed as members of the working group are welcome and should be submitted by February 17, 2016.

-ADDRESSES: U.S. Department of Energy, Forrestal Building, 1000 Independence Avenue SW., Washington, DC 20585, Room 8E-089.
+ADDRESSES: U.S. Department of Energy, Building Technologies Office, 950 L'Enfant Plaza SW., Washington, DC 20024, Room 6097.
 Individuals will also have the opportunity to participate by webinar.
-To register for the webinar and receive call-in information, please register at https://attendee.gotowebinar.com/register/
+To register for the webinar and receive call-in information, please register https://attendee.gotowebinar. com/register/2255868378911535105.

-7200494210145268481.
-Interested person may submit comments and an application for membership (including a cover letter and resume), identified by docket number EERE-2014-BT-STD-0048 any of the following methods:
+Interested person may submit comments and an application for membership (which must include a cover letter describing their experience on negotiating committees and their direct impact on the negotiations, if applicable, and listed qualifications for being selected to this working group and a resume,), identified by docket number EERE-2016-BT-STD-0004, via any of the following methods: